 Different fleets had different requirements but, like every part of FuelPro, the Pilot’s Performance Tab is also customizable.
 Thanks to that, LOT was able to adjust expectations for both the short- and long-haul fleets.
 For each flight, pilots receive a comparison of the flight path with the most optimum one, calculated based on StorkJet’s tail-specific performance models with artificial intelligence (AI) applied.
 By comparing the most optimum flight path with the actual one flown, pilots can check what are the areas for improvement and what is the saving potential in every minute of the flight.
 Such charts are available for the climb, cruise, and descent phases.
 In Figure 12, you will see the descent chart with the actual flight path marked in blue and the optimal path marked in green.

 - Precise saving potential in every minute of the flight

 Mateusz Dziudziel has been connected with LOT Polish Airlines since 2016.
 As Head of the Fuel Department, he is responsible for the management of fuel efficiency at LOT.
-From 2017 he has been the Vice-Chairman of Fuel Committee.
+Since 2017 he has been the Vice-Chairman of the Fuel Committee.

-LOT Polish Airlines is one of the twelve longest established airlines in the world, with more than ninety-one years of operations.
-The flight network covers Europe, Asia and North America and is served by almost ninety aircraft, including jets and turboprops, from Embraer, Boeing and Bombardier.
+LOT Polish Airlines is one of the twelve longest-established airlines in the world, with more than ninety-one years of operations.
+The flight network covers Europe, Asia, and, North America and is served by almost ninety aircraft, including jets and turboprops, from Embraer, Boeing, and Bombardier.
 The fleet is one of the youngest and most modern in Europe.
-One of LOT’s long-term goals is to operate in a more sustainable way and reduce aviation’s CO2 footprint.
+One of LOT’s long-term goals is to operate more sustainably and reduce aviation’s CO2 footprint.